ImperialCollegeLondon/gridlington-vis/README.md

 A test version of the app is deployed at http://liionsden.rcs.ic.ac.uk:8080/ (internal access only). <!-- markdownlint-disable-line MD034 -->

-This service is mostly automated with a few steps required to be run outside of the docker container causing som limitations.
+This service is mostly automated with a few steps required to be run outside of the docker container causing some limitations.
 To run a production version of this, the required files and directories are:

 - `docker-compose.setup.ove.yml`
 - `configure.py`